stillbigjosh/naivebayes-spamdetection/README.md

     - Python3.x Intepreter
     - In depth knowledge of Multinomial Naive Bayes Classification.

-    How we go about this?v
+    How we go about this?
     We have samples of popular spam email subjects from wordsthatclick.com
 	- save big on all ehicles
 	- melt fat away